StefTodaro/M0U53/README.md

 # M0U53
-An old style tex-based game in Italian about a genius mouse who tries to escape from the laboratory he and his family  are trapped in
+An old style tex-based game, taht takes places in the 80s and it's inspired to the cartton show *"Pincky and the Brain"*.
+It's a sotry of a genius lab mouse (Mikola), who grow tired of all the experiments he and his family endured, so he comes up with a plan to escape during the night.
+He will have to face many dangers and use all its intellect to get out of his prison e defeat the ominois janitor.
+The game is in Italian.